renzfe/jobrundj/README.md

 # jobrundj.exe / jobrundj.dll

-jobrundj is a the Console Application to execute a job.
+jobrundj is the Console Application to execute a job.

 ## How to Merge PDF